falconry/falcon/docs/community/packaging.rst

 Falcon has **no hard runtime dependencies** except the standard Python library.
-So depending on how Python is packaged in your distribution (i.e., whether parts of the stdlib are potentially broken out to separate packages), Falcon should only depend on the basic installation of Python.
+So depending on how Python is packaged in your distribution (i.e., whether parts of the stdlib are potentially broken out to separate packages), Falcon should only depend on the basic installation of the targeted Python interpreter.

 .. note::
     Falcon has no third-party dependencies since 2.0, however, we were